alphaArgon/Caesium/README.md

 ### Coding Ligatures

-The author is not a big fan of coding ligatures, so Caesium doesn’t include them.
+The author is not a fan of coding ligatures, so Caesium doesn’t include them.
 However, for consistency with digits, ⟨x⟩ and ⟨b⟩ turn into roman forms when part of integer literals.

 ![](images/demo.4.svg)